On this day, 13 November 1871, Samuel Noel passed away. He was my 4th great-grandfather.

 Samuel Noel was born on 16 January 1798, in Adams County, Pennsylvania.
 His parents were Daniel and Maria Noel.

 Samuel Noel was baptized on 20 March 1798, at the Sacred Heart Roman Catholic Church (Conewago Chapel) in Conewago, Adams County, Pennsylvania.
 (Today, this church is known as the Basilica of the Sacred Heart of Jesus and is the oldest Catholic church in the United States that is built of stone.)

 Little more is known about Samuel Noel’s childhood.
 The next time he appeared in records was on 5 November 1820, when he married Margaret Felix at the Sacred Heart Roman Catholic Church in Conewago, Adams County, Pennsylvania.
-Margaret was the daughter of Johannes “John” Felix and Elizabetha “Elizabeth” Keefer.
+Margaret was the daughter of Joannes “John” Felix and Elizabetha “Elizabeth” Keefer.

 Sadness overcame the Noel Family, when Stephen’s elderly father, Daniel Noel, passed away on 8 August 1837, in the Adams County poorhouse.
 Known as the Adams County Almshouse, this facility was opened in 1820 and consisted of the almshouse proper, the infirmary, and the insane asylum.
 It is unknown in which building Daniel Noel resided.